Which type of solar quotes do you need?

 If you are on the lookout for a new boiler, you might be better off with a gas boiler than electric or biomass boilers, as those may be more expensive to purchase and run.
 But in the end, it all comes down to your personal preferences.

 There are a lot of different types of fuel sources that you may use for your boilers, and some might please you more if you are conscious about the environment.
 However, both the purchase price and the running costs need to be considered when buying a boiler.
-For example, some might debate between a boiler or a heat pump, but a gas boiler is incredibly cost and energy efficient.
+For example, some might debate between a gas boiler vs a heat pump, but a gas boiler is incredibly cost and energy efficient.

 Natural gas is one of the safest and cleanest fuels available.
 When burned, it emits less pollution than other fossil fuels, as well as produces mostly carbon dioxide and water vapour, the same substance emitted when humans exhale.